FAQEUCyber Resilience Act

 Article 13(11) treats public software archives as a way to enhance access to historical versions.
 It does not convert unsupported software back into supported software, and it requires users to be warned about the risks of using unsupported software.

-Section 17
+Question 17

-Can a manufacturer rely on Article 13(10) only if users of older versions can move to the latest version free of charge?
+Can a manufacturer rely on CRA Article 13(10) only if users of older versions can move to the latest version free of charge?

 Yes.